Federicorapi/Daily-codes/README.md

-# Internship
+# PhD thesis
-Matlab codes I wrote on the go during the internship at ENS - Paris.
+Matlab codes I write on the go during the PhD at ENS - Paris.
 If this folder is not empty, it means that something finally worked on the setup!